euphelity/Adrishta-Hackathon-Template/README.md

 A brief description of

 - What problem did the team try to solve?
+  The voting system tries to solve the problem of offline voting during the stiff situations of Covid.
+One does not need to visit the ballot houses amidst this situation to cast thier precious votes.

 - What is the proposed solution?
+  The solution is that all the eligible voters can cast their precious votes online.All they need to do is have a valid email id , registration number and password to signup.
 ### Solution Description

 Explain your solution to the problem in detail here.

+  The voter can simply sign up to make a new account and then Login and vote only if they are the students of SMIT belonging to 1st, 2nd or 3rd year.
+  The person will only be eligible to vote if they use their official E-mail ids and enter a valid registration number.
+  A non- SMITian can only have the access to view the results of the election, restricting them from voting, thus eliminating outside interferance.
+  Each voter is allowed to vote only once for each post of the council election.
+  Also, there is an admin page which keeps check on the activation and deactivation of the voting procedure.The portal's voting feature gets disabled after a certain alloted period of time.

 #### Architecture Diagram